Energy & Economy

 Canada with its steadily growing oil production would not only eliminate the absurdity of importing some of its crude oil from halfway around the world, it would finally get its first access to European, Latin American and African consuming markets.
 Outrageously, this superb project was cancelled in 2017 for political reasons after Quebec’s government vowed to block “Alberta’s dirty oil”, as Premier François Legault termed it.
 Trudeau showed no stomach for doing the right thing and taking on his home province’s unconstitutional threats.

 xThe Energy East project would have re-purposed a converted natural gas pipeline to carry crude oil from Alberta, via Montreal, to the Irving Oil refinery in St. John, New Brunswick (top), cutting Canada’s reliance on foreign oil from countries with poor environmental and human rights records, and keeping oil tankers out of the St. Lawrence River.
 Pictured at bottom left, the El Merk oil field in Algeria; at bottom right, Saudi women rally in protest, advocating for greater gender equality.
-(Sources of photos: (top) Canadian Metalworking; (bottom left) Wikimedia Commons/Rig 810 at El Merk oil field); (right) Americans for Democracy & Human Rights in Bahrain)
+(Sources of photos: (top) Canadian Metalworking; (bottom left) Wikimedia Commons/Rig 810 at El Merk oil field); (bottom right) Americans for Democracy & Human Rights in Bahrain)

 President Donald Trump’s tariff announcements and repeated musings about having Canada become the 51st state seem to have shifted views on east-west pipelines in formerly dubious provinces.
 A recent poll suggests that even 59 percent of Quebecers would support an Energy East-type project.
 Meanwhile, there’s talk of further augmenting the recently completed Trans Mountain Expansion project.
 As well, existing domestic pipelines are to be “de-bottlenecked” to increase their capacity.
 Some sources are even mooting a revival of Northern Gateway or perhaps adding a “northern leg” to the Trans Mountain line that would run to Kitimat.